Super-futures/undertow/README.md

 **Market** — what price signals say.
 Futures, freight rates, war-risk insurance.
 **Felt** — what people collectively register.
-News volume, narrative spread, and public awareness.
+News volume, narrative spread.

-The primary signal is the gap between physical reality and collective felt experience — both its magnitude and its direction (whether awareness is lagging or running ahead).
-When that gap becomes significant, the system makes it visible.
+The primary signal is the gap between physical reality and collective felt experience.
+When that gap is significant, the system shows its configuration — whether physical reality is running ahead of collective awareness or behind it, and whether the gap is widening or closing — alongside the channel through which it is most likely to become visible in daily life.

-The system is designed to surface moments of misalignment — when decisions are being made under conditions that are not yet widely understood.

-When a gap becomes significant, the system provides a two-line reading: a structural classification of the configuration, followed by a brief indication of how that condition typically becomes visible in everyday experience (e.g. through prices, delays, or availability).

 ## What it shows

 At any given moment, the three registers at each chokepoint may be aligned, diverging, or moving in opposite directions.
-The system encodes both the magnitude of that divergence and its rate of change — a small gap widening quickly is an earlier signal than a large gap that has been stable over time.
+The system encodes both the magnitude of that divergence and its rate of change — a small gap widening fast is an earlier signal than a large gap that has been stable for months.

-These conditions are also expressed in a minimal textual form to support rapid interpretation without requiring prior knowledge of the system.
+Ghost traces show where each register was in recent intervals, making trajectory legible without charts.
+The gap line between physical and felt experience weights and animates in proportion to divergence speed.

 ## Current state

-Hormuz is currently in a near-closure state following recent regional escalation.
-Physical flow is significantly reduced, market signals are elevated, and collective sentiment is rising but still lagging the physical reality.
-The gap is wide and the system shows it.
+Hormuz is near-total closure following the 2026 US-Israel strikes on Iran.
+Physical flow is at approximately 6% of normal.
+Market signal is extreme.
+Collective sentiment is rising but still lagging the physical reality.
+The gap is wide and widening.

-Suez is experiencing secondary pressure as vessels reroute, creating delays that propagate through shipping and retail systems.
-Market and sentiment signals are elevated but uneven.

-Panama represents a slower constraint.
-Environmental limits on capacity have persisted over time, with markets adjusted but public awareness remaining low.
-The disruption is gradual and less visible.
+Suez is elevated — receiving rerouting pressure from Hormuz and residual Houthi risk on the Red Sea approach.
+Panama carries ongoing drought-related draught restrictions with very low public awareness.

+## Signal layer

+When a gap is significant, the system surfaces a two-line entry:

+- **Line 1** — configuration: what kind of gap this is and whether it is widening or closing
+- **Line 2** — transmission: where this would become visible in everyday life — fuel prices, delivery times, food costs

+No historical citations.
+No forecasts.
+The signal describes current structure and its likely transmission into lived experience.

 ## Technical

 Single HTML file.
-Canvas rendering.
-Live data via Yahoo Finance (Brent crude) and GDELT (news sentiment).
+Canvas 2D rendering.
+Live data via Yahoo Finance (Brent crude) and GDELT (news sentiment), polled every 10 minutes.
 Falls back to a calibrated model when data is unavailable.
 No server required — deploy anywhere that serves static files.